 Reminder: Activate the bonus!

 As a reminder, make sure to log-in and activate the bonus for these cards.
 While you can wait until March 14th to activate your Chase Freedom bonus category since Chase will award the points retroactively, you’re better off doing it now before you forget.
 Unfortunately, US Bank, and Citi won’t award you a bonus until you activate it, so do it now so you don’t miss out.

 As always, we’ve put together a wallet-sized “cheat sheet” that you can download for free.
 I know that it takes a while before the new categories get set in my brain.
 If you need a little reminder, we hope that card comes in handy.
 We recommend keeping a copy in your wallet, car, and desk.

 For those of you who prefer a more digital solution, we also have wallpaper images that you can use as your smartphone lock screen.
 It’s available in three different versions:

 Interested in applying?

-As of December 2018, the Chase Freedom and US Bank Cash+ are offering a $150 welcome bonus (after spending $500 within 90 days of opening an account) and Discover is offering a cashback match for an entire year.
+As of December 2018, the Chase Freedom and US Bank Cash+ are offering a $150 welcome bonus (after spending $500 within 90 days of opening an account).
 In case you’re wondering about the Citi Dividend card, it’s no longer available for new applicants.
 Though you can get it through a product change from another Citi card.